randombishop/wika_etl/README.md

 ## Postgres, Neo4j and Elastic Search databases
-If your docker-compose is normally up and running, you should be able to access the 3 databases:
+If your docker-compose is normally up and running, you should be able to access the 3 databases directly:

 ### Postgres:
 Connect to the host `localhost:5433` using your favorite Postgres client.

 (User: postgres, password: postgres, defined in docker-compose file.)

+The following tables should be available:

+* table1

 ### Neo4J:
 Connect to `http://localhost:7474/browser/` in your browser.

 (User: neo4j, password: 1234, defined in docker-compose file.)

+The following nodes and edges should be available:

+* table1

 ### Elastic Search (Kibana frontend):
 Connect to `http://localhost:5601` in your browser.

 (User: elastic, password: abcd, defined in docker-compose file.)

+The following documents should be available:

+* table1